santedb/santedb-model/SanteDB.Core.Model/Doc/Query/index.md

 # dbq Patient dateOfBirth=>2015-01-01
 '''

-## Creating IMSQL from C#
+## Creating HDSQL from C#

 If you're using C# to write a plugin, and wish to serialize or parse an IMSQL query you can use the QueryExpressionBuilder or QueryExpressionParser classes.
-These classes are described in more depth in the OpenIZ API documentation guide.
+These classes are described in more depth in the SanteDB API documentation guide.

-## Where is IMSQL used?
+## Where is HDSQL used?

-IMSQL is used in the following OpenIZ IMS components:
+IMSQL is used in the following SanteDB HDS components:

-	* OpenIZ IMS Interface (HDSI) for querying objects
+	* SanteDB HDS Interface (HDSI) for querying objects
-	* OpenIZ Xml Clinical Protocol Engine (CDSS) for rule guards (one option, XML Linq and Linq are also options)
+	* SanteDB Xml Clinical Protocol Engine (CDSS) for rule guards (one option, XML Linq and Linq are also options)
-	* OpenIZ Disconnected Client for querying data in Applets
+	* SanteDB Disconnected Client for querying data in Applets